 55. Restaurant Hop on Lake Street

 But what doesn’t change is the quality of the food here – holy mackerel!
-You can find just about any kind of cuisine here, from Tex-Mex to classic Brasserie fare, from casual brunches and nachos with beer to a traditional British Pub.
+You can find just about any cuisine here, from Tex-Mex to classic Brasserie fare, from casual brunches and nachos with beer to a traditional British Pub.

 What is Minnesota Known For?